projectara/greybus-spec/source/special/control.rst

-Before issuing a response to a Disconnecting request, the Interface shall ensure that any further |unipro| Messages received on the CPort associated with its side of the Connection are immediately discarded, unless the Messages are well-formed Greybus Ping requests.
+Before issuing a response to a Disconnecting request, the Interface shall ensure that any further |unipro| Messages received on the CPort associated with its side of the Connection are immediately discarded, unless the Messages are well-formed Greybus CPort Shutdown Requests.

 .. _control-disconnected: